 Use under the OGL is free.
-If you fail to comply with any of the conditions of the OGL then the rights granted to you under the licence will automatically end.
+If you fail to comply with any of the conditions of the OGL then the rights granted to you under the licence will end automatically.

-Under the OGL, when reusing the data you must acknowledge the source of the data and include an attribution statement.
-You must:
+Under the OGL, when reusing the data you must acknowledge the source of the data and include the following attribution statement:

-- in addition when reusing the polygons (including the associated geometry, namely x,y co-ordinates), display the following Ordnance Survey copyright/database right notice: ‘© Crown copyright and database rights [year of supply or date of publication] Ordnance Survey 100026316’
+If you are reusing the polygons (including the associated geometry, namely x, y co-ordinates), you must also display the following Ordnance Survey copyright/database right notice:

-- where possible you must provide a link to these conditions.
+You must provide a link to these conditions, where possible.

 If you are having technical difficulties accessing the data, contact our customer support.